burkewm/Unigine-Spline/README.md

 ## License

-Feel free to edit, but i would appriciate it if you mention me (via github url).
+Feel free to use and edit, i would appriciate it if you mention me if you use it.